russia has launched a full-scale war in Ukraine. Donate to support Ukraine and protect the world’s peace.

 How many pages is Einstein: His Life and Universe and when was it published?

-Einstein: His Life and Universe spans about 688 pages and was published in 2007.
-This extensive account offers readers a detailed look at Einstein’s contributions and the context of his times.
+Einstein: His Life and Universe spans approximately 688 pages and was published in 2007.
+This extensive work provides a thorough exploration of Einstein’s personal and professional life.

 Who is the author of Einstein: His Life and Universe?